 What is an Ayurvedic Treatment of Gallstone?

-Ayurvedic treatment eliminates the need of surgery by assisting the body to expel the stones naturally.
+Ayurvedic treatment for gallstone eliminates the need of surgery by assisting the body to expel the stones naturally.
 Treatment involves the use of highly effective stone dissolving herbal formulae along with herbs to cleanse the liver and restores its function.

 ALL PRODUCTS DESCRIPTION IN DETAIL: